Villa Zlatni Breg: Socialist period

 The pre-adaptation works were done by architect Milan Antić.
 Reconstruction in earnest began in 1957, headed by Bogdanović.
 He completely reshaped the object, giving it the overall Classicistic look it has today.
 All wooden decoration was removed.
 The ground floor was enhanced with the locally quarried brown stones while the plateau in front of the entrance was paved with the granite slabs.
 Small but monumental entry with the gable was especially made prominent.
 Above every ground flood window a metallic ornament was placed which completely separated the visual of the front façade and the side wings as the lintels of the side windows remained intact.
 The floor of the great salon was paved with black and white marble in the chessboard pattern while the fireplace and the mirror frame were made from the white Venčac marble.
 The interior was arranged by Milosavljević and Protić.
 The furniture and artifacts for the interior of the villa were purchased on auctions all over Europe or were bought off from the old Belgrade families (Rajačić, Drobnjak, Kumanudi, Rakić).
 In front of the entrance, the fountain was placed with the bronze sculpture Leda and the Swan, work of painter Olja Ivanjicki.
 The park was also rearranged while the rose garden was planted behind the building.
 It was finished in 1961, for the First Summit of the Non-Aligned countries which was held in Belgrade, as planned.
 Protić later wrote: "In two years, the fashionable Obrenović summer residence was created".

 In 1964 an annex, which serves as a kitchen, was added to the back side of the building.
 It is a ground floor object with 5 French windows with wooden lids on each longer wall and with a square, polygonal spike-like pyramid on top.
 The renovation of the building's foundation and of the façade was done in 1982.
 In 1996/97 the furniture was restored.

-The venue was also unofficially called the "Executive Council's Villa".
 Tito and the first lady Jovanka Broz stayed in the villa in 1970 with the leadership of the Serbian branch of the Communist party (Dragoslav Marković, Marko Nikezić, Latinka Perović), on the occasion of Tito being declared an honorary citizen of Smederevo.
 Tito and Jovanka stayed in the villa for the last time in 1977.
 Other high state officials who often visited the villa were Stane Dolanc and Dragoslav Marković.
-In the 1990s, during the period of Slobodan Milošević's rule, he never came to the villa but it was frequently visited by the lower officials of his party and government.
+In the 1990s, during the period of Slobodan Milošević's rule, he never came to the villa but it was frequently visited by some high-ranking officials.
 It became a gathering place of the secret police which held meetings there headed by Jovica Stanišić.